elisiondesign/multilanguage-nuxt/README.md

 ```

 ### Custom Paths :black_square_button:
-The above configuration works just fine as long as you neither use dynamic pages and nor need to translate URLs.
+The above configuration works just fine as long as you neither use dynamic pages nor you need to translate URLs.
 However, once you do, the maintenance of the translations as well as of the sitemap module
 becomes burdensome and heavily prone to errors.
 The `multilanguage-nuxt` does not remove
 the overhead completely, but promotes a single entry solution.
 Thanks to it, you need only to maintain